On the scaling limits of Galton Watson processes in varying environment: Notation and results

 This example therefore shows that a wide variety of behavior can happen before the bottleneck.
 We now give a sufficient condition that ensures $\bottleneck(t) = 0$, i.e., that there is no bottleneck before time $t$.
 Note that under this condition, Theorem~\ref{thm:main} then describes the behavior of $X_n$ on $[0,t]$.
 Intuitively, the following assumption ensures that $\xi_{i,n}$ is not too close to $0$, which avoids the almost sure absorption in one generation.
+For instance, it prevents the catastrophe of the previous example at time $2$.

 \begin{Prop}[No bottleneck] Let $t>0$.
 If for every $C > 0$

 then $\bottleneck(t) = 0$. \end{Prop}